Addressing Basic Needs in Higher Education: Innovative Research and Policy to Support UC Student Success

 On July 28th 2020, the California Initiative for Health Equity & Action (Cal-IHEA) convened an expert panel to discuss research, policy, and practice aimed at exploring and closing the digital divide between low-income individuals and the rest of the California population.
 While telehealth has been around for decades, COVID-19 has made it imperative that patients are able to access high-quality remote care to ensure their health and safety.
 This has increased the urgency to ensure that low-income patients are not left behind as we shift to care that relies even more heavily on the ability to afford high-speed internet services as well as smartphones, tablets, and computers.
 The briefing highlighted efforts that are already underway to improve and ensure access to internet and digital devices in California and beyond.

-Read the full Briefing Proceedings HERE(PDF file).
+Read the Briefing Proceedings here

 Addressing the Latino Physician Shortage